 LUTUM!

-LUTUM! is a point-and-click adventure game following the story of the protagonist and my childhood cat Zachary.
+LUTUM! is a point-and-click adventure game made entirely out of clay following the story of the protagonist (myself) and my childhood cat Zachary.
 In the game, the protagonist is woken up in her Brooklyn apartment at night by the sound of an alien screech.
 Upon going outside to investigate, the protagonist is greeted by her deceased childhood pet cat, Zachary, who has become a human-alien-cat hybrid.
-(It’s me.
-I’m the protagonist.)

 The Story